atsui888/MTech-AI-Capstone-Project/README.md

 # MTech-AI-Capstone-Project
-National University of Singapore - Institute of System Science - Masters of Technology in Artificial Intelligence Systems - Capstone Project
+National University of Singapore - Institute of System Science - Masters of Technology in Artificial Intelligence Systems - Capstone Project<br>
 By Richard Chai (https://www.linkedin.com/in/richardchai/)

 <br>